Virtual Private Cloud

 - Load-balanced packets are received by backend VMs with their source IP unchanged.

 - Load-balanced connections are terminated by the backend VMs.
-Responses from the backend VMs go directly to the clients, not back through the load balancer.
+Responses from the backend VMs go directly to the clients, not back through the load balancer (direct server return).

 - scope of a network load balancer is regional, not global.
 A network load balancer cannot span multiple regions.
 Within a single region, the load balancer services all zones.